The 1-2-3 Conjecture for Hypergraphs: Upper Bounds

-Then, successively for $i\ge 1$ or $i\ge 2t$, respectively, let $v_{n-i}$ be a vertex not in $\{v_{n-i+1},\ldots,v_n\}$ with an edge in $E_2\cup E_\pi$ into $\{v_{n-i+1},\ldots,v_n\}$, as long as such a vertex exists.
-Note that at this point, $\pi$ is determined sufficiently to decide if there is an edge in $E_\pi$ into $\{v_{n-i+1},\ldots,v_n\}$.
+Then, successively for $i\ge 2t$, let $v_{n-i}$ be a vertex not in the set of previously selected vertices $\{v_{n-i+1},\ldots,v_n\}$ connected to $\{v_{n-i+1},\ldots,v_n\}$ by an edge in $E_2\cup E_\pi$, as long as such a vertex exists.
+Note that at this point, $\pi$ is determined sufficiently to decide if there is an edge in $E_\pi$ between $\{v_{n-i+1},\ldots,v_n\}$ and the remaining vertices.
 If we arrive at $v_1$ this way, $\pi$ is determined.
-If the process stops before, say after assigning $i$ labels, delete the previously ordered vertices $\{v_{n-i+1},\ldots,v_n\}$ from $H$ to form a subhypergraph $H'$ on $n'=n-i$ vertices.
+If the process stops before, say after assigning $i$ labels, delete the previously ordered vertices from $H$ to form a hypergraph $H'=H-\{v_{n-i+1},\ldots,v_n\}$ on $n'=n-i$ vertices.
 Clearly, $H'$ contains no edges of size $1$.
-As $H$ contains no pairs of twins, $H'$ contains no pairs of twins either, and therefore no isolated edges.
+As $H$ contains no twin set of size $2$, $H'$ contains no twin set of size $2$ either, and therefore no edges consisting of twin sets.
 By induction, we can find a vertex coloring edge weighting on $H'$.
-Similarly, let $H''$ be the connected hypergraph induced on $\{v_{n-i+1},\ldots,v_n\}$.
+Similarly, let $H''=H[\{v_{n-i+1},\ldots,v_n\}]$ be the connected hypergraph induced by $H$ on the previously selected vertices.
 Add the weights of edges intersecting both $V(H')$ and $V(H'')$ which we computed in the weighting of $H'$ to the respective vertex weights in $H''$, and use induction to weight the edges in $H''$, finishing the proof.
-Thus, we may assume in the following that $\pi$ is completely determined, and that the graph $G=G_\pi$ with edge set $E_2\cup E_\pi$ is connected up to possible a few isolated edges in the end of the ordering.
-The component of $G$ with more than one edge is ordered in a way that every vertex but the last vertex in the component has a neighbor later in the order, and the last vertex in the component has degree at least $2$.
+Thus, we may assume in the following that $\pi$ is completely determined, and let $G=G_\pi$ be the graph with edge set $E_2\cup E_\pi$.

+Notice that $G$ is ordered in a way that every vertex up to $v_{n-2t+3}$ has a neighbor later in the order.

-Now we weight very similarly to the proof in~\cite{KKP}, we repeat large parts of this proof here so that this article is self contained.
+Now we assign weights very similarly to the proof in~\cite{KKP}, we repeat large parts of this proof here so that this article is self contained.
 When we assign a weight to an edge in $G$, we are assigning it at the same time to the edge in $H$ that corresponds to the edge in $G$.